 I teach on the Education and Digital Cultures and Assessment, Learning Digital Education courses, both within the MSc in Digital Education at the University of Edinburgh.
 I am also a co-author of the Manifesto for Teaching Online.

-A further area of my research concerns the learning spaces of online distance students and how they relate to their institution.
+Another area of my research concerns the learning spaces of online distance students.